MGIMM/aAMS/README.md

     iota: double
         Artificial step size of reaction coordinate.
 When iota is non-zero, the gAMS enters into Asymmetric SMC framework.
         The asymptotic variance is therefore available as a by-product of the simulation of IPS.
+    var_estimation: "asymptotic" or "non-asymptotic"
+        Whether the efficient (biased) asymptotic variance estimator or the non-asymptotic (unbiased but not efficient) variance estimator should be implemented.
+The time complexity are respectively O(TN) and O(TN^2).

 Return
 ------